maxant/kafka-data-consistency/mf/README.md

 ## TODO

-- ES via kafka and then the relevant component, rather than a dedicated one
-- add partner (inline widget)
-  - add them to ES too
 - allow changing the quantity in the offer, so you can get under the approval threshold
 - billing
   - accept offer => event to billing